tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 #.
 Download & import from the `Unity Asset Store <https://u3d.as/2PCK>`_ .

 #.
-If the script first compilation hangs for more than 5 minutes, end the task in your OS's task manager & restart `Unity`.
+If the script first compilation `hangs <https://forum.unity.com/threads/unity-hangs-on-open-during-script-compilation.1410000>`_ for more than 5 minutes, end the task in your OS's task manager & restart `Unity`.

 #.
 First time initialization window will appear automatically or you can open it manually from the toolbar ``604Spirit/CityEditor/Window/Package Initialization``.

 	.. image:: /images/gettingstarted/InitilizationWindow.png

 #.
 Click `Load Packages` to start downloading the packages required for this tool.
+#.
+If you get the error 'No git executable was found', install the :ref:`git <gitFix>` on your PC (:ref:`how to install <gitFix>`) or download these packages from the store.

 	.. note::
 		**Required custom packages:**
-			* **Naughty Attributes** (`com.dbrizov.naughtyattributes`) - extension for unity inspector made by Denis Rizov, also you can manually download it from unity asset store `Naughty Attributes <https://assetstore.unity.com/packages/tools/utilities/naughtyattributes-129996>`_
+			* **Naughty Attributes** (`com.dbrizov.naughtyattributes`) - extension for unity inspector made by Denis Rizov (`Naughty Attributes <https://assetstore.unity.com/packages/tools/utilities/naughtyattributes-129996>`_)
 			* **Extenject** (`com.svermeulen.extenject`) - library for injecting dependencies (`Extenject <https://assetstore.unity.com/packages/tools/utilities/extenject-dependency-injection-ioc-157735>`_).

 	.. note::